JanetYing/Competition_network_innovation/README.md

 - Perform batch runs for extensive data collection and analysis.

 ## Configuration
-Configuration options are defined within the simulation scripts and notebooks.
+Main Configuration options are defined within the simulation scripts and notebooks.
 Key parameters include:
 - `avg_node_degree`: Average number of connections each firm has.
 - `network_effect`: Intensity of the network effect.
 - `innovation_gap`: Tolerance for the innovation gap.